JianHua-Deng/MikanCli/README.md

 - `Modify qBittorrent configurations`

 If you choose `Search anime` and qBittorrent is not configured yet, MikanCli can still guide you into qBittorrent setup before continuing.

-Dependencies are installed by `pip` when the package is installed.
-MikanCli does not install packages at runtime.

 If `--save-path` is omitted, MikanCli first checks for a saved default in the user config file.
 On Windows, the default config location is